July 18, 2020

 Route: Loop

-Dogs allowed: Yes, as long as they are on a leash.
+Dogs allowed: Yes, but they must remain on a leash

-One of the most rewarding aspects of any hike is the summit view, and Cuyamaca Peak doesn’t fail to deliver—it has an elevation of 6,512 feet, which is the second-highest point in San Diego County.
+One of the most rewarding aspects of any hike is the summit view, and Cuyamaca Peak delivers—it has an elevation of 6,512 feet, which is the second-highest point in San Diego County.
 The trail is located within the 24,700-acre Rancho State Park, which is home to beautiful oak and conifer forests, meadows, and mountain brooks that you’ll soon be calling your second home.
-With various hiking routes to choose from, including the Azalea Glen Loop and the Conejos Trail, you won’t regret the trek up to the summit.
+With various hiking routes to choose from, including the Azalea Glen Loop and the Conejos Trail, you won’t regret the trek along one of the best hikes in San Diego County.
 No matter which route you choose, you’ll discover lush trees and granite rocks throughout your journey.

 Location: Boulder Creek Road, Santa Ysabel